Skip to main content

 "Reality of Combat"

-This video recently gained some attention as it demonstrated the brutal nature of close quarters combat, and how even in the modern day even a fight with a grenade and rifles can lead to an up close and intensely personal knife- and bite-fight.
+A video recently gained some attention for its demonstration of the brutal nature of close quarters combat, and how even in the modern day, personal combat with a grenade and rifles can quickly end up in an up close and intensely personal knife-and-bite fight.

-There is an incredible amount of absolute nonsense put out there in EVERY facet of the martial world: martial arts, modern combatives, classical martial traditions, you name it.
-The reason is people have forgotten the difference between these things and the kind of things seen on this admittedly viscerally moving video.
-Some of the most verbose pontificators, and some highly regarded teachers, blathering on "the reality of combat" have never even been in a fight, let alone actual personal combat.
-They can't even begin to understand where they are wrong, let alone in what things they may have obtained a kernel of truth.
+There is an incredible amount of absolute nonsense put out there in EVERY facet of the martial arts community.
+People have forgotten the difference between the things they are training and what is seen on this video.
+Some of the most verbose pontificators, including highly regarded teachers, blathering on "the reality of combat" have never even been in a fight, let alone actual personal combat.
+If they can't begin to understand where they are wrong, how can they know where they are correct?

-More interesting, the only place I really saw this shared was on combatives sites, maybe some jiujitsu pages, probably because the most significant portion of it is on the ground.
-It is NOT jiujitsu by any stretch, but valid discussion can be had as to whether, or what, elements of jiujitsu may have assisted either man in this death-struggle.
-It's even a study in the usefulness of biting in a combat situation - with points pro and con - as well.
+The places I've seen this video shared is on combatives sites, maybe some jiujitsu pages, probably because the most significant portion of it is on the ground.
+It is NOT jiujitsu by any stretch, but valid discussion can be had as to what elements of jiujitsu may have assisted either man in this death-struggle.
+It's a study in the usefulness of biting in a combat situation, something I have never been a fan of though I've had it done to me - with points pro and con there as well.

 I specifically did not see it on classical martial arts pages - though I may have missed it.
-This is interesting because many classical jūjutsu methods have patterns specifically addressing this exact set of circumstances - one or both on the ground, one or both with knives - yet that seem to do nothing like it in practice.
+This is interesting because many classical jūjutsu methods have patterns specifically addressing this exact set of circumstances - one or both on the ground, one or both with knives - yet they do nothing resembling it in practice.

-While some may view sharing the content of this video as obscene, I would counter that the real obscenity is acting out a scene like it while completely removing the reality, performing it as one would for a crowd of spectators, and aestheticizing the movements - including the stabs, or in some schools, the actual beheading - so that it comes across more as stage-fighting than anything else.
+While some may view sharing the content of such a video as obscene, I counter that the real obscenity is acting something like this out, while completely removing the reality of it, performing it as one would for a crowd of spectators, and making the movements seem "elegant."

-Certainly most of what we do in the martial disciplines, even the koryū būjutsu, has nothing to do with a battlefield and actually never did.
-But at their bare essentials, there is often something there that was at least contemplated as potentially useful in terms of the encounter we witness in this video - at least in the earlier schools.
-It may be necessary at times to take a step back and contemplate it ourselves.
+Certainly most of what we do in the martial disciplines, even the koryū būjutsu, has nothing to do with any battlefield and never actually did.
+But in the barest essentials of some of them, there is often something potentially useful for the kind of encounter we see in this video.
+At times it may be necessary to take a step back and consider it.

 Comments